-- 2 small bell peppers deseeded and chopped into cubes
+- 2 bell peppers deseeded and cut into cubes

 - Turn the IP to 'Saute' mode in the 'More' setting.
 Add the olive oil, followed by the coriander powder, ginger garlic paste and the yellow curry paste.
 Give it a stir.

-- Add the Chicken pieces and stir them into the rest of the ingredients.
+- Add the chicken pieces and stir them along with the rest of the ingredients.

 - Add the chopped bell peppers, followed by the heaped tablespoon of creamy peanut butter.
 Add the shredded basil and give all the ingredients a good stir until well combined.

 - Add the soy sauce, followed by coconut milk.
 Give it a good stir, making sure that there is no residue sticking to the bottom of the pot.
 Add 1/2 cup of water and mix it in with the rest of the ingredients.

 - Now place the steel trivet insert over the chicken curry, and add 1.5 cups of pre-soaked and drained rice to a steel or heat-proof container, and place it on the trivet.
 Add 1 cup of water to the rice.

 - Put on the lid of the IP, and with the valve in 'sealing' position, switch to 'Manual' or 'Pressure cook' mode, in 'High' setting.
 Set the time for 5 minutes.
 Let the curry and rice pressure cook, and let the steam release naturally for 5 minutes.
 Then, lift the vent to release residual steam.

 - Once the pressure valve comes down, open the lid of the IP and take out the rice.
 Fluff up rice with a fork, and serve with Thai chicken curry.

 If you liked this recipe, do comment below and rate the recipe!
 If you make this recipe, please post a pic on INSTAGRAM -tagging @carameltintedlife and follow along on FACEBOOK and PINTEREST